truera/trulens/README.md

 ![TruLens](https://www.trulens.org/assets/images/Neural_Network_Explainability.png)

-TruLens provides a set of tools for developing and monitoring neural nets, including large language models.
-This includes both tools for evaluation of LLMs and LLM-based applications with _TruLens-Eval_ and deep learning explainability with _TruLens-Explain_. _TruLens-Eval_ and _TruLens-Explain_ are housed in separate packages and can be used independently.

-## About

-**Don't just vibe-check your LLM app!** Systematically evaluate and track your LLM experiments with TruLens.
-As you develop your app including prompts, models, retrievers, knowledge sources and more, *TruLens* is the tool you need to understand its performance.
+**Don't just vibe-check your llm app!** Systematically evaluate and track your LLM experiments with TruLens.
+As you develop your app including prompts, models, retreivers, knowledge sources and more, *TruLens* is the tool you need to understand its performance.

 Fine-grained, stack-agnostic instrumentation and comprehensive evaluations help